Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

         3. Typecasting does not gurantee to change but it will try to change the dataype
         4.  input is always as a string in Python
         5. If  different datatype is required then it can be done using Typecasting
+        6. space is also counted as 1 character in a string
+        7. string.find returns only 1st occurence of that letter or word

 **:)**